Overcome with the sheer beauty of her surroundings, she felt at ease, a quiet sense of satisfaction; she felt free being at one with nature.

 Painswick is somewhere that was already on my radar, Adam and I had stayed in Painswick during a romantic Valentine’s getaway a few years back.
 Instantly drawn to the old-time nostalgia of the stone buildings and rambling countryside, I knew within an instant that Painswick would be the ideal place to switch off for a couple of days.

-And switch off I did.
+The perfect place to switch off from city life, indeed.
 In fact, you literally see your phone signal whittle down to nothing as you pull up to Bulls Cross, the winding street that leads you down to the remote village.
-Another thing, it’s not called Bulls Cross for nothing.
+Another thing, it ’s not called Bulls Cross for nothing.
 Yep, no signal and a bull with a forlorn stare blocking the path to a narrow lane was not how I’d envisaged beginning a weekend of relaxation in the Cotswolds, but nature knows no bounds.

 After a few hair-raising moments, the bull retreated, allowing our descent into Painswick.
 It was at this point I thanked my lucky stars that Adam was driving.
 Blind bends, narrow streets and having to give way whilst navigating the car up a hill is not something I can accomplish at the best of times.
 I had no intention of leaving my mark on picturesque Painswick by way of rolling the car into the age-old buildings!